-Reader Question: My Cabrio Washer, Model # WTW7800XWO, makes a very loud noise, like an aircraft taking off, during all spin cycles, but no vibration.
+Reader Question: My Cabrio Washer, Model # WTW7800XWO, makes a very loud noise, like an aircraft taking off, during all spin cycles.
 The washer is three years old.

 This started about 4 weeks ago and is a consistent problem, not intermittent.
-Haven't contacted warranty repair folks yet in case it's something I can fix.
-I know there are no vibrations and that the spin cycle does work as it should, apart from the noise.
+There are no vibrations and the spin cycle does work as it should, apart from the noise.

 The Spruce Laundry Repair Suggestions: The Cabrio has a shaft that runs between the wash plate and the rotor located under the washer.
 There may be crack or the bearings are going bad.
 To repair this usually means replacing the washer tub as well as the connected shaft/rotors.

 A reader shared this information about his solution to a similar problem with a Cabrio Washer: I have a Cabrio washer, model WTW5600XW2 I purchased in 2012.
 It made a loud (but not terrible) noise while it was washing our clothes.
 I thought the worst, as you described, a bearing going bad.

 I downloaded and examined the parts from the Whirlpool site and figured it was either the motor bearing or more likely the main bearing.